All Episodes

 The Louisiana National Guard told ABC News that the truck became stuck as it waited for William Jefferson, Democrat Louisiana, to retrieve his belongings.

-The soldiers signaled a helicopters in the air for aid.
+The soldiers signaled to helicopters in the air for aid.

 Military sources say a Coast Guard helicopter pilot saw the signal and flew to the home of Democrat Congressman William Jefferson while he was inside the home in his affluent neighborhood, returning gifts and items from his home to the truck.

-Forty-five minutes can be an eternity to somebody that's drowning to somebody sitting in a roof, and it needs to be used its primary purpose during an emergency, said Howard, the ABC consultant.
+45 minutes can be an eternity to somebody's drowning to somebody that's sitting in a roof and it needs to be used its primary purpose during an emergency, said Hauer, the ABC consultant.

-So the helicopter had to come get the truck unstuck that was stuck in the yard of the home of William Jefferson, Democrat Louisiana, and his affluent uptown neighborhood.
+So the helicopter had to come get the truck unstuck that was stuck in the yard of the home of William Jefferson, Democrat Louisiana, in his affluent Uptown neighborhood.

-The uh Coast Guard commander Brendan McPherson told ABC News we did have an aircraft that responded to a signal of distress where the Congressman was located.
+While had had four people rescued aboard the helicopter, the UH Coast Guard commander Brendan Mcpherson told ABC NEWS we did have an aircraft that responded to a signal of distress where the congressman was located.

-I can't comment on why the Congressman decided not to go in the aircraft, McPherson said.
+I can't comment on why the congressman decided not to go in the aircraft.

-You'd have to ask the Congressman if it was a waste of time or not.
+Yeah, you'd have to ask the congressman if it was a waste of time or not.

-You're not gonna get a statement from the Louisiana National Guard saying whether it was right or wrong.
+You're not going to get a statement from the Louisiana National Guard saying whether it was right or wrong.

 That was the mission we were assigned.